FDIC recordkeeping plan poses problems for banks, fintechs

 The proposed rule aims to take the next step, by compelling banks and their partners to step up recordkeeping and ensure traceability of funds.

-Synapse had partnered with several banks to offer banking products like accounts and cards, using these custodial accounts to manage funds.
+Synapse had partnered with several banks to offer banking products such as accounts and cards, using these custodial accounts to manage funds.
 Synapse's banking partners, however, didn't verify that Synapse was keeping the necessary records.
 When the fintech filed for bankruptcy and shut down its systems, the banks were unable to access the information needed to determine how much was owed to each customer from the custodial accounts.

 Why the rule could cause problems

-While the FDIC's initiative is well-intentioned, the proposed rule on custodial accounts may be an overcorrection, said Ian P. Moloney, Senior Vice President and Head of Policy and Regulatory Affairs at the American Fintech Council.
+While the FDIC's initiative is well-intentioned, the proposed rule on custodial accounts may be an overcorrection, said Ian P. Moloney, senior vice president and head of policy and regulatory affairs at the American Fintech Council.

-"Rather than creating additional regulatory burdens to combat idiosyncratic issues identified by the agency, we need a fresh set of standards informed by interdisciplinary dialogue and the lessons we have learned from past successes and challenges," he said.
+"Rather than creating additional regulatory burdens to combat idiosyncratic issues identified by the agency, we need a fresh set of standards informed by interdisciplinary dialogue and the lessons we have learned from past successes and challenges," Moloney said.
 "We are optimistic that existing industry-led approaches, in close collaboration with regulators, is the most effective way to restore confidence in these partnerships."

 The solution could be better controls within banks, rather than more regulations.